 You probably know about Monday as it’s hard to avoid their onslaught of advertising.
 They’re a Wrike alternative that has placed its sights solely on a nonprofessional audience.
 That doesn’t mean project managers can’t find something they like about the software.
 Its user experience is pleasant and visually connects everyone on the team.
 It does a great job of organizing information, however, it feels like it’s for a consumer that isn’t working in IT, construction, professional services or manufacturing.

 It’s a tool made for people outside of an office job or for those not in a demanding industry.
-Monday is not the best at tracking your project goals and, even worse, doesn’t allow you to assign comments team members.
+Monday is not the best at tracking your project goals and, even worse, doesn’t allow you to assign comments to team members.
 The task dependencies functionality is lacking, which can cause delays that might throw off your project schedule or budget.
 In addition to its functionality downsides, Monday isn’t cheap.
 Some will find this a Wrike alternative worth using, which is why we have it on our list, but more complex projects will have to look elsewhere.

 - Basic: $8 user/month